 Though most of his next steps were funded by his own money, Armstrong built an experimental tower in New Jersey for $300,000, and he began manufacturing the receivers that would pick up FM technology.

-A club of FM enthusiasts even started in New York, with an accompany magazine called “FM.”
+A club of FM enthusiasts even started in New York, with an accompanying magazine called “FM.”
 Armstrong was doing everything he could to prove the impact of FM.
 Unfortunately, he wasn’t strong enough to fight the FCC.

-When Armstrong’s frequency was removed from the airwaves and placed at a different broadcast spectrum, he was left stressed, and penniless.
+When Armstrong’s frequency was removed from the radio and placed at a different broadcast spectrum, he was left stressed, and penniless.
 The impact on his mental health caused Armstrong’s wife to leave him, and eventually, the toll became too much.